cassuci/mc959_ssl/README.md

 ## Downstream Task

-Image Classification: The pre-trained model is fine-tuned for multi-class image classification using the Pascal VOC dataset.
+1. Image Classification: The model is trained for binary image classification using the Pascal VOC dataset, for person detection.
+2. Image segmentation: The model is trained to segment objects from three classes (person, car and chair).

 ## Results